rascaraficci/device-manager/docs/concepts.md

 ## Template

 All devices are created based on a *template*, which can be thought as a model of a device.
 As "model" we could think of part numbers or product models - one *prototype* from which devices are created.
-Templates in dojot have one label (any alphanumeric sequece), a list of attributes which will hold all the device emitted information, and optionally a few special attributes which will indicate how the device communicates, including transmission methods (protocol, ports, etc.) and message formats.
+Templates in dojot have one label (any alphanumeric sequence), a list of attributes which will hold all the device emitted information, and optionally a few special attributes which will indicate how the device communicates, including transmission methods (protocol, ports, etc.) and message formats.

 In fact, templates can represent not only "device models", but it can also abstract a "class of devices".
 For instance, we could have one template to represent all themometers that will be used in dojot.
 This template would have only one attribute called, let's say, "temperature".
 While creating the device, the user would select its "physical template", let's say *TexasInstr882*, and the 'thermometer' template.
 The user would have also to add translation instructions in order to map the temperature reading that will be sent from the device to a "temperature" attribute.